kouribest/mali_app/README.md

 ```
 Verify the deployment by navigating to your server address in your preferred browser.

+NB: QRcode scanner will work only in https connexion

 ### Development

 Want to contribute?
 Great!